 Could include: book clubs, discussion groups, self development courses, etc.

-The Yoga of Love
+The Yoga of Love and Devotion

 The path of Bhakti (bək-tē) Yoga is the path of devotion.
 It is the belief that truly, love is all you need and with love all things are possible.
 Rising up singing and dancing in praise and celebration, people on the Bhakti Yoga path find that they align with and aim to embody unconditional love.